xlladdins/xll/docs/Excel4MacrosT-Z.md

 **VIEW.GET**(**type\_num**, view\_name)

-Type\_num    is a number from 1 to 3 that specifies the type of information to return, as shown in the following table.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 that specifies
+the type of information to return, as shown in the following table.

 |               |                                                                                                                                                                                                                               |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |